When can a divorce application be made?

-However, it is important to note that there is only 12 months after the Divorce Order becomes final in which to start property proceedings.
-If Court proceedings are not commenced within this 12 month period, an Application must be made to the Court for permission to do so.
+However, it is important to note that there are only 12 months after the divorce order becomes final in which to start property proceedings.
+If court proceedings are not commenced within this 12 month period, an application must be made to the court for permission to do so.

-If you have any questions about this article or would like to make an appointment to discuss your personal circumstances please telephone us on 3221 4300 or email us at email@example.com
+If you have any questions about this article, email us at email@example.com.
+To make an appointment to discuss your personal circumstances, please phone us on (07) 3221 4300 or email at firstname.lastname@example.org, or alternatively fill in our online form here.